Back

 When you take an international assignment, know that the IRS taxes U.S. citizens and resident aliens (green card holders) on all income earned worldwide with few exceptions.

 One exception to be aware of is the foreign-earned income exclusion.
-If you are a U.S. citizen or a resident alien of the U.S. and you work abroad, you may be able to qualify to exclude from income up to $108,700 for tax year 2021 (adjusted annually), for example.
+If you are a U.S. citizen or a resident alien of the U.S. and work abroad, you may qualify to exclude a portion of your income up to $120,000 for tax year 2023 (adjusted annually), for example.
 You can also exclude or deduct certain foreign housing amounts.
 A qualifying individual may claim the exclusion on earned self-employment income and reduce the individual’s regular income tax.
 However, the excluded amount does not reduce the income for purposes of the self-employment tax and only a housing deduction is available.
 To claim the foreign earned income exclusion, you must be a bona fide resident of a foreign country or countries for an uninterrupted period that includes an entire tax year, reside in a tax-treaty country for an uninterrupted period that includes an entire tax year, or be physically present in a foreign country or countries for at least 330 full days during any period of 12 consecutive months.

 Additionally, the U.S. has established tax treaties with several foreign countries – all with their own rules – to avoid double taxation.
 Under these treaties, residents or citizens of the U.S. are taxed at a reduced rate or receive an exemption from foreign taxes on certain items of income from sources within foreign countries.
 These treaties likewise establish rules so that residents of foreign countries pay taxes at a reduced rate or are exempt from U.S. taxes on certain items of income.